sr99622/Cayenue/README.md

 Onvif compliant cameras.
 Brands known to work with this system: Dahua, Hikvision, Amcrest, Trendnet, Reolink, Axis, Vivotek, Speco

 Computers running Linux, Mac or Windows.
 Cayenue runs as both the server and the client.
 Linux and Mac are recommended for the server.
 To run YOLO inference on camera streams, a capable compute unit is required.
 Supported GPUs include Intel iGPU, NVIDIA and Mac Silicon.
 Excellent results are acheived with Intel Xe graphics and Apple M series chips.
-These compute units offer excellent power consumption profiles, strong performance and are supported directly by the installers for zero configuration.
+These compute units offer outstanding power consumption profiles, strong performance and are supported directly by the installers for zero configuration.

 <h3>Network Configuration</h3>